 Galactosemia cannot be cured.
 Steps can be taken to prevent or minimize symptoms and complications.

 Avoid all products that contain or produce galactose.
-This includes milk or milk by-products, such as:
+This includes:

 Galactose can also be found in some non-milk products, such as:

 Certain medications have galactose or lactose fillers.
-Check with your pharmacist before using medications.
+Check with the pharmacist before using medications.